oracle-livelabs/apex/scm-ai-agents/1-import-data/1-import-data.md

     | Exceptions | Operational exceptions for agent review workflows |
     {: title="Operational Data Summary"}

-## Task 3: Import the SCM Application
+## Task 3: Import the APEX Inventory and Warehouse Management Application

 In this task, you will import the base APEX application.
 It already contains the page layout and shared components, so you can focus entirely on building the AI Agent in the following labs rather than setting up pages from scratch.